OAAB-Modding/Data/OAAB_Data.md

 # OAAB-Data
-# Version 1.14.0
+# Version 1.14.1

 ### Nexus Download Instructions
 **Manual Installation**
 --00 Core
---01 GitD Patch Sunrays		install after GitD (includes sunray effect - do not use with "01 GitD Patch") --02 Epic Plants Patch		install if you use Epic Plants
+--01 Epic Plants Patch				install if you use Epic Plants --02 SM_Bitter Coast Trees Patch	install if you use SM_Bitter Coast trees --03 Breton Knife-Ears Patch		install if you use Knife-Ears

 **Wrye Mash / MO2**
 --1.
 Archive format is Mash installers compatible